 - Do you need help deciding which courses your homeschool high schoolers need to cover for their high school transcripts?
 Check out this post.

 - Need help choosing curriculum?
-Check out this post on no-fail ways to choose curriculum and download our freebie on How to Choose Homeschool High School Curriculum.
+Check out this post on no-fail ways to choose curriculum and download our How to Choose Homeschool High School Curriculum.

 4) When you set your goals, don’t focus entirely on academics.